igarciamen/PassVault-password-manager/README.md

 ## Features

-- 🔑 Single master password to unlock the entire vault, verified via PBKDF2 (210,000 iterations) — never stored in plaintext
+- 🔑 Single master password to unlock the entire vault, verified via PBKDF2 (210,000 iterations), never stored in plaintext
 - 🔒 AES-encrypted local database (SQLCipher) — the raw `.db` file is unreadable without the app's derived key
 - 👆 Optional biometric unlock (fingerprint/face), restricted to `BIOMETRIC_STRONG` sensors only
 - ⏱️ Configurable auto-lock (immediate / 30s / 1min / 5min) when the app goes to background